Substance Abuse Resources in Durham Drug Rehab, Alcohol Rehab & Detox

 Partial hospitalization programs offer many of the same benefits as residential treatment programs, but they do offer more independence.
 You will attend your appointments and recovery sessions during the day, but once you are done, you have the ability to leave the facility and tend to any personal chores.
 This type of program works well for individuals who have familial or career responsibilities to attend to each day.

 Durham Outpatient Treatment Programs

 Outpatient programs offer the highest level of autonomy, making them ideal for patients who are unable to put their lives on hold while they recover.
 You attend your recovery meetings and appointments are times that are convenient for your schedule.
 It is up to you to go to all of your appointments and manage your recovery with the tasks of everyday life.

 Take into account your lifestyle, recovery needs and personality when selecting your treatment program.
-A local program at a Durham drug rehab center or a Durham alcohol rehab center may be the best option.
-Some facilities, like The Recovery Village, offer multiple treatment programs.
-Consult with one of our experienced recovery professionals to create a plan that satisfies the needs of your individual situation.
-The Recovery Village does not have a treatment facility in North Carolina.
-However, many patients find it beneficial to travel for treatment.
+A local program at a drug or alcohol center may be the best option.
+Some facilities offer multiple treatment programs.
+Consult with an experienced recovery professionals to create a plan that satisfies the needs of your individual situation.
+Many patients find it beneficial to travel for treatment.
 Starting treatment in a new city offers a fresh start as you begin the recovery process.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700